wellspringcp/wellspring/01-principles/01-principles-apologia.md

 There is no harm in acknowledging that we are not equal.
 The fabric of our defense of the rights of the individual will not come undone because there is an even **better** foundation for rights waiting for us.

-> Find some way to succinctly express life qua life as the standard of value.
+> [Incomplete]: Find some way to succinctly express objectivism's "life qua life as the standard of value" principle.

 # The right to leave